mesudepolat/Home-Credit-Default-Risk/README.md

   * All previous applications for Home Credit loans of clients who have loans in our sample.
   * There is one row for each previous application related to loans in our data sample.

+* installments_payments.csv

+  * Repayment history for the previously disbursed credits in Home Credit related to the loans in our sample.
+  * There is a) one row for every payment that was made plus b) one row each for missed payment.
+One row is equivalent to one payment of one installment OR one installment corresponding to one payment of one previous Home Credit credit related to loans in our sample.